 HFCA's culture of continuous improvement is evidenced in our evolving approach to delivering STEM education.

-In 2021, HFCA was selected as one of only 12 other Chicago-area schools to partner with the Museum of Science and Industry (MSI), a respected leader in science education in Chicago and beyond.
+HFCA applied for and was accepted to join a cohort of 12 other Chicago-area schools to partner with the Museum of Science and Industry (MSI), a respected leader in science education in Chicago and beyond.
 This 3-year partnership gives HFCA access to incredible tools that will enhance science education throughout the whole school.

 Our youngest learners are natural scientists.
 We expand our 3-and 4-year-old students' curiosity by enhancing their STEM instruction with monthly "in-house field trips" to our science lab.
 Aligned with the respective IB units, students participate in authentic lab experiences using authentic equipment.
 Students begin to think like scientists through hands-on activities that introduce new vocabulary words such as experiment, observation, and testing.
 Click to learn more.

 Students in kindergarten through grade 5 continue to develop scientific literacy by using inquiry to think through the scientific process.
 Using the claim, evidence, reasoning (CER) method, students make a claim (similar to forming a hypothesis), provide evidence to support their claim, and explain their reasoning.